 I was totally surprised at how much cheaper things were in Budapest, from the likes of London or Paris (for example).

 We lived like Kings visiting here and you can have the luxury experience that you would struggle to have in most other European cities for a fraction of the cost.
-It really is one of the cheapest cities in Europe to visit and perfect if you’re on a budget.
+It’s easily one of the cheapest cities in Europe to visit and perfect if you’re on a budget.

 To be honest, outside of the capital, there are quite a few of the cheapest cities in Europe that are based in the Czech Republic.
 Just make sure to do your homework and visit more regional cities.